gorlik/totoro64/README.md

 <img alt="totoro64 MC screenshot" src="screenshots/totoro64-hr-v038.png" width="700">

 The game fits on a standard 16K Commdore 64 cartridge.
-Can be played with VICE if the real HW is not avaiable.
+Can be played with VICE or online at <a href="https://c64online.com/c64-games/totoro64/">C64 Online</a> if the real HW is not avaiable.

 # Building
 To build the game cc65, a GNU compatible make and zopfli are required.